Pope Formosus: Papacy

 During his papacy, Formosus also had to contend with the Saracens, who were attacking Lazio.
+While Muslims encroached upon Christian territory, Formosus took a staunch anti-diplomatic approach as pope, supporting violent military campaigns to eliminate the foreign threat and reinstate the Papacy’s influence over the area.
+Emperor Guy led these campaigns until his death in 894, and other rulers took up the cause after him.
 On 4 April 896, Formosus died.
 He was succeeded by Boniface VI, whose papacy lasted 15 days.
+The death of Formosus resulted in Boniface VI being elected in an uncanonical manner.